 The Dark Art of Designing for Dark Mode

-If you use dark mode on any of your devices—or even if you don’t—if you work closely with technology, you’ve probably seen a lot of interfaces or even website themes in dark mode.
+If you use dark mode on any of your devicesâor even if you donâtâyouâve probably seen a lot of interfaces and websites in dark themes.

-Framer, Google Fonts, Linear’s website, and many others showcase designs in dark mode, even if you’re viewing them with “light mode” on:
+Framer, Google Fonts, Linearâs website, and many others showcase dark mode designs, even when you view them with âlight modeâ on:

-There’s a surprising amount happening here.
-Even using dark mode all day every day on my machine for years as a professional designer, I didn’t fully intuit what design principles to follow when designing for dark mode.
+Thereâs a surprising amount happening here.
+Even as a professional designer who uses dark mode all day every day, I didnât fully intuit what design principles to follow when designing for dark mode.

-After designing dark mode for several client products I’ve developed a sense for guidelines to follow when designing for dark mode, thanks to plenty of trial and error.
+After adding dark mode to several client products, Iâve gathered useful guidelines to follow when designing for dark mode.

 There are many ways to talk about, identify, and work with color.
 A lot of how we talk about and work with color depends on the medium.

-- CMYK, color spaces, Pantone - you’re probably dealing with printed materials!
+- CMYK, color spaces, Pantone - These may indicate youâre dealing with printed materials.

-- Subtractive color vs. additive color - pigmented color (paint, ink, etc.) is subtractive vs. colored light (theater lighting, etc.) is additive
+- Subtractive color vs. additive color - Pigmented color (paint, ink, etc.) is subtractive, where mixing all colors gets you something brown or black.
+Colored light (theater lighting, etc.) is additiveâmixing all colors gets you white light.

-- P3 and other color gamuts - Color gamuts often come into play when we’re dealing with digital devices and how many colors they can display
+- P3 and other color gamuts - Color gamuts often come into play when weâre dealing with digital devices and how many colors they can display.

 - HSL / HSB / RGB / RGBa / Hex - Any and all of these are used on the web and when designing software.

-Since we’re talking about software UI and dealing with color on screens, we’ll focus on #4—specifically HSB, or hue, saturation, and brightness, which is what I like to work with to manipulate color when I’m designing.
+Since weâre talking about software UI and dealing with color on screens, weâll focus on #4âspecifically HSB, (hue, saturation, and brightness), which is what I use to manipulate color when designing.

-Let’s step back and define some of these terms.
 All color is a result of how our eyes physically process light waves.
 Each color has a different wavelength in the spectrum of light.

-In color theory, we often talk about “the color wheel” which is really just the spectrum of light twisted around so that the violet and red ends are joined.
+In color theory, we often talk about âthe color wheelâ which is really just the spectrum of light twisted around so that the violet and red ends are joined.

-Hue is often what we mean when we say “color”—like red, green, blue, yellow.
+Hue is often what we mean when we say âcolorââlike red, green, blue, yellow.
 Hues have different wavelengths in the spectrum of light.
-Hue is the “H” value in both HSL and HSB.
+Hue is the âHâ value in both HSL and HSB.

-Here you can see the different H values for each color.
+Here you can see the different H values for each color:

-Saturation can also be called a color’s intensity.
-It is a measurement of how different from pure gray the color is.
-Saturation isn’t really a matter of light and dark, but it’s more like how pale or intense the color is.
+Saturation can also be called a colorâs intensity.
+Itâs a measurement of how different a color is from pure gray.
+Saturation isnât really a matter of light and darkâitâs more how pale or intense the color is.

-Here you can see high saturation on the left moving to low saturation on the right, with a constant hue or “H” value of 359.
+Here you can see high saturation on the left moving to low saturation on the right, with a constant hueâor H valueâof 359:

-When we talk about how light or dark a color is, we’re talking about brightness.
+When we talk about how light or dark a color is, weâre talking about brightness.
 The higher the brightness of a color, the more light it emits on a screen.

-When I work with clients on design projects, I’m usually given just two or three brand colors total, from which I derive a full color ramp based on those colors.
+When I work with clients on design projects, Iâm often given just two or three core brand colors from which I derive a full color ramp of more shades.
 HSB is what I use to do that.

 I manipulate the saturation and brightness of a brand color to make a color ramp with many steps.
-For this purple palette, the H value or hue stays the same.
-As you move from top to bottom, saturation increases and brightness decreases.
+For this purple palette, the hueâthe H valueâstays the same.

-As you move from 50-950 on a color ramp (from top to bottom)
+As you move from top to bottom (from 50-950):

 - Hue stays the same